 The Author muses about the Alternate Life, she could have had had she moved to San Francisco instead of Washington D.C.
 Didn’t we all wonder at some point in time or still wonder, how our life would have been different had we done that or taken a particular decision we had to take for the greater good of our future.

 Mari takes us on routes around the world, to Berlin, Lisbon, Rio De Janeiro, and Granada.
 And draws scenic pictures through her words.
 And makes the reader visit those places and fall in love with the people she has met.

 What I didn’t like about the book?

-The book flew fast through chapters (very fast paced), I wouldn’t have minded a little bit more information.
+The book flew fast through chapters (very fast-paced), I wouldn’t have minded a little bit more information.
 Some of the chapters left a gaping hole that needed to fill.
-As a Reader, I wanted time to breathe and savor each chapter.
+As a Reader, I wanted time to breathe and savour each chapter.

 Also, read: A musical love story!

 ‘Am I there yet?‘ is a beautiful book that I recommend to any young adult.
 Mari is incredibly brilliant and has the power Ernest Hemingway does with a few words—except she does that with illustrations.

 Don’t forget to leave a comment and give this review a share on your social media platforms.
 Also, do let us know what you want us to review and recommend you next in the comments below.